salt-formulas/salt-formula-linux/README.rst

 Debian static proto interfaces

 When you are changing interface proto from dhcp in up state to static, you may need to flush ip addresses and restart interface to assign ip address from a managed file.
-For example, if you want to use the interface and the ip on the bridge.
-This can be done by setting the ``ipflush_onchange`` with combination ``restart_on_ipflush`` param set to to true.
+For example, if you wantto use the interface and the ip on the bridge.
+This can be done by setting the ``ipflush_onchange`` with combination ``restart_on_ipflush`` param set to true.

 .. code-block:: yaml